Description and History

 Dealing with mites:

 The most common vet visit is due to mites.
-Owners will notice heavy flaking of skin or quill loss in patches.
+Owners will notice heavy flaking of skin and quill loss (more then usual) and in more severe cases patches.
 Mites can be easily treated with a bath of warm water and a few drops of olive oil mixed in the water.
-Repeated baths might be necessary.
-I can not be responsible for a hedgehog having a reaction to an injection of an antiparasitic drug.
-Hedgehogs have died from these injections.
+Repeat baths every ten days for a month.
+If the next month or two you see more flaky skin and quill loss return then a trip to the vet will be necessary.
+The vet will prescribe the medication, Revolution which is used on dogs and cats but is safe for hedgehogs too.

 Please remember to hold your hedgehog close to the ground or in your lap.
 They cannot cling and hold on like a mouse.
 There has been many accidents with hedgehogs being dropped and suffering internal injuries.